-Olive Garden Italian Dressing is so creamy, zesty, and tangy… my mouth is watering just thinking about it!
-It has just enough sweetness and cheesiness, and goes with pretty much every salad under the sun.
+Olive Garden Dressing is so creamy, zesty, and tangy…my mouth is watering just thinking about it!
+This creamy Italian dressing has just enough sweetness and cheesiness, and goes with pretty much every salad under the sun.

 Read on to learn how to make my Olive Garden Italian Dressing recipe in less than 5 minutes!